maximumcold/fall-2024-MD/notes/note-35.md

 What's are the new reserved keywords introduced with the language OBJ?

 What is the distinction between a ClassVal and an ObjectVal?

+How do you find the corresponding ClassVal associated with an ObjectVal?

+How do you find the fields/attributes/instance variables associated with an ObjectVal?

+How do you find the methods associated with an ObjectVal?

+How do you find the static fields associated with an ObjectVal?

+How do you find the static methods associated with an ObjectVal?